berrak/mcu_c_code_styleguide/README.md

 uint16_t BasicTimer = 0;    // Wrong
 ```

-One exception to the rule above is, if part of name is an established mcu referenced registername, then use all caps for that part **only**.
-Prepend `p` to pointer variables for clarity.
+One exception to the above rule is, if part of the name is an established mcu referenced registername, then use all caps for that part **only**.
+Also, prepend `p` to pointer variables for clarity.
 Align the `*` to type, not to the variable name.

 ```
 int32_t* p_RCC_APB1ENR_tim = (uint32_t*) RCC_TIM_ENABLE_ADDR; // OK